Cameron-IPFSPodcasting/podcast-Gateway/README.md

 # Configure an "IPFS Podcasting Gateway"
 For a "Podcast Gateway", we only want to serve podcast media, so need to block all non-podcast urls.

-A quick way to become a "podcast only" gateway is to filter urls that only match the IPFS Podcasting format.
+A quick way to become a "podcast only" gateway is to filter urls that only match the ipfspodcasting format.

 All media files on [IPFSPodcasting.net](https://ipfspodcasting.net) are "wrapped" in a hashed folder.
 This is how the web url appears in a gateway request for all ipfspodcasting enclosures.